salvo-rs/salvo/crates/oapi-macros/docs/endpoint.md

-Path attribute macro implements OpenAPI path for the decorated function.
+Endpoint attribute macro implements OpenAPI path for the decorated function.

-This is a `#[derive]` implementation for [`Path`][path] trait.
 Macro accepts set of attributes that can be used to configure and override default values what are resolved automatically.

 You can use the Rust's own `#[deprecated]` attribute on functions to mark it as deprecated and it will reflect to the generated OpenAPI spec.
 Only **parameters** has a special **deprecated** attribute to define them as deprecated.